X-Ray and Radiologic Tech Career Information

 - Someone who has a limited permit to perform basic x-ray exams

-- Sometimes known as a limited x-ray machine operator (LXMO), limited medical radiologic technologist (LMRT), radiologic technician, or limited radiology technician
+- Sometimes known as a limited x-ray machine operator (LXMO), limited medical radiologic technologist (LMRT), radiologic technician, limited radiology technician, or non-certified technician (NCT)

 - Different than a fully qualified radiologic technologist or a radiologist